 - Cost of time with unfilled role / overworked employees – One area which may be easy to calculate is the cost of time when a role is unfilled.
 However, it also needs to be looked at in relationship to the overworking of other valuable employees.
 If another employee is having to cover capacity and knowledge gaps created by the departed employee and doesn’t get relief, it can mean more turnover on your hands, sooner rather than later.

 As you can see, there are a lot more factors into the true cost of IT employee turnover than the first you might think.
 So, what can you do from the CIO perspective?
 First and foremost, you’ll likely want to be proactive when it comes to your compensation model.
 If you’re investing in quality talent – keep them happy by offering competitive pay and compensation packages.

 However, there is more to consider.
 Let’s face it, the technology talent space is extremely competitive today.
 You can be doing everything right and you will still experience turnover.
 Your role as a senior technology leader is to build development and support capacity to support business needs, in spite of turnover.
 No one within the business gives you a “pass” because everyone experiences turnover.
 In this environment, we believe you need to create solutions that help inoculate your company against the inevitable turnover that will occur.
-To do this, we believe this means investing in talent through a partnership with a firm known for their stable technology teams and long-term strategic focus.
-For example, when you hire one of our tech teams to partner with you, while they are designated to you and your projects, they remain an employee of Gullview – making it harder for the competition to move in and swoop them up.
+To do this, we believe this means investing in talent through a partnership with a firm known for its stable technology teams and long-term strategic focus.
+For example, when you hire one of our tech teams to partner with you, you are not just hiring a single employee, you are hiring a TEAM, which creates tremendous resiliency in our ability to retain critical “how to do this” knowledge, maintain performance, and sustain solution delivery velocity over time.
 This means keeping your IT software development projects on track, while still investing in incredible talent.